craigbarnes/lua-gumbo/test/parser/README.md

 These unit tests are for internal details of the parser that are mostly not exposed by the Lua API.
-They were originally authored by Jonathan Tang (formerly of Google) in C++/gtest.
-They have since been [imported], expanded somewhat and eventually converted to C.
+They were originally authored by Jonathan Tang in C++/gtest.
+They have since been [imported], expanded somewhat and converted to C.

 The gtest framework has been replaced by a few macros in `test.h`.
 It's probably not as robust or flexible as gtest but it builds much faster,